ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 # Section 4: Get commercial-paper if you don't already have it

 If you already have commercial-paper in VSCode from the previous lab, you can skip this section.
-If not, then follow the steps outlined in the VSCode Part 2 lab, section 2 to clone the fabric-samples repo.
+If not, then follow the steps outlined in the VSCode Part 2 lab, section 2 to clone the `fabric-samples-cp` repo.

-Now you are ready to make updates to the smart contract and test them quickly by working with Hyperledger Fabric in development mode in conjunction with the VSCode Debugger.
+Now you are ready to setup the Hyperledger Fabric runtime in development mode and setup the smart contract debugging session.

 # Section 5: Setup Debug Smart Contract in Development Mode